May 30, 2023

 Rigor mortis disappears in the same order that it appears.
 It will disappear first from the upper eyelid and last from the fingers and toes.

-In fetuses of less than 7 months of age, rigor mortis is absent because the Actin and myosin filaments have not developed.
-Rigor mortis' appearance is according to seasons.
-In summer, it is seen in 18-36 hours whereas In winter, it is seen after 24-48 hours.
+Rigor mortis is absent in fetuses less than 7 months of age because the Actin and myosin filaments have not developed.
+Rigor mortis' appearance varies according to the season.
+In summer, it is seen in 18-36 hours, whereas in winter, it is seen after 24-48 hours.

-In this Muscle mass is thin with decreased ATP storage it is seen in Diseases such as cholera, TB, cancer, cachexia, and typhoid.
-In this there is Early onset of rigor mortis with short duration.
+This causes muscle mass to be thin with decreased ATP storage.
+It is seen in Diseases such as cholera, TB, cancer, cachexia, and typhoid.
+There is also an Early onset of rigor mortis with a short duration.

-In Cases such as cut throat injury or firearm injury leads to appearance of rigor mortis in violent death.
+In Cases such as cutthroat injury or firearm injury.
 It has Early onset rigor mortis with short duration.
+It is important to remember two exceptions here:

 There is Increased ATP storage and it has Late onset of rigor mortis.